Navigable Waters - Requirements

 The Bureau, using procedures established under State Regulation 19-450 Permits For Construction In Navigable Waters, has issued general permits (or GPs) to agencies, political subdivisions, public service corporations, and the general public for certain clearly described categories of activities or substantially similar activities in particular Navigable Waters across the State.
 GPs have expiration dates and may be reissued, modified, suspended or revoked, in whole or in part.

-Statewide general permit for installation of utility lines including but not limited to phone, power, cable, television, natural gas and water sewer by directional boring, and by aerial crossing, but limited to electrical transmission and distribution lines only.
+(Public Utility Companies) Statewide general permit for installation of utility lines including but not limited to phone, electricity, cable, television, natural gas, water, and sewer by directional boring, and by aerial crossing, but limited to electrical transmission and distribution lines only.